Skip to main content

 • Is there a charge to use the BrainWaves lessons?

-No. The lessons and supporting materials are provided completely free of charge by the BrainWaves project.
+No. The lessons and supporting materials are provided completely free of charge by the BrainWaves research project.

 • How many BrainWaves lessons are there?